Docoyo/node-red-contrib-prometheus-exporter/README.md

   * `dec` - Decreases the gauge by `val` (without specifying `val`, defaults to `1`)
 * For metrics of type __Histogram__ and __Summary__:
   * `observe` - Observe `val` (which is mandatory for this operation)
+* Additionally, all metrics support the `nop` 'no-operation' mode, which does nothing.
+Useful for resets

 As described above, the `val` property is mandatory or optional depending on the selected `op` and the metric type.